gregsadetsky/blog/_posts/2025-01-27-how-to-be-as-creative-as-nolen-royalty.md

 ---

-what i'm trying to say is that i would invite you, a person 9 paragraphs in, to """"""get out of your head""" (boring! sorry). and mostly also not stare at a problem and tell yourself ""i gotta be creative i gotta be creative". has that ever worked for anyone? i tried it once, and you see how that went
+what i'm trying to say is that i would invite you, a person 9 paragraphs in, to """"""get out of your head""" (boring! sorry). and mostly also not stare at a problem and tell yourself ""i gotta be creative i gotta be creative". has that ever worked for anyone? i tried it once, and you can see how that went

 i don't know what works. i don't know if anyone knows, but maybe someone.